Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Intersection vector tree and Stern-Brocot tree

 where all entries are irreducible.
 According to Lemma \ref{lem:int-inc}, a restriction of $g$ to $\{D(L,\ell_{i;t})\}_{t\in\TT'_3,i\in\{1,2,3\}}\setminus\{0\}$ is given by $D(L,\ell)\mapsto \text{(the reduced expression of) } \mathrm{grad}_L(\ell)$.
 Therefore, it suffices to show that a tree

 is the Stern-Brocot tree.
-Flips in direction 1 and 2 at $t_1$ are non-middle gradient flips, and we find that flips from left to right in \eqref{subtree} are all non-middle gradient flips inductively by Lemma \ref{lem:flip-gradient}.
+Flips in direction 1 and 2 at $t_1$ are non-middle gradient flips, and we see that flips from left to right in \eqref{subtree} are all non-middle gradient flips inductively by Lemma \ref{lem:flip-gradient}.
 Furthermore, $\mathrm{grad}_L(\ell_{k;t})$ lying in \eqref{gradienttree} is the second largest number in $\mathrm{grad}_L(L_t)$.
-Therefore, it suffice to show that a tree
+Therefore, by Remark \ref{stern-brocot-remark}, it suffices to show that a tree